courtois-neuromod/things.behaviour/README.md

 - ``sub-0*/beh/sub-0*_task-things_desc-global_beh.tsv``, subject's overall performance metrics on the entire task (excludes session 1 in the averaging).
 Columns are described in ``task-things_beh.json``

+**Note:** By default, the script derives metrics of performance from the **first key press** logged for a given trial.
+To derive metrics from the **last logged key press** instead (which accounts for subject self-correction), use the ``lastkp`` flag like this: ``python code/behav_data_memoperformance.py --idir="${DATADIR}" --odir="${OUTDIR}" --clean --lastkp``.

 ---------------------------
 ## Trial-Wise Image Ratings and Annotations

-Image ratings from the [THINGS](https://things-initiative.org/) and THINGSplus datasets, and manual image annotations produced specifically for CNeuroMod-things, are assigned to each trial to perform representation analyses.
-Annotated trials are outputted as ``.tsv`` files per subject in the ``THINGS/behaviour`` dataset.
+Image ratings from the [THINGS](https://things-initiative.org/) and THINGSplus datasets, and manual image annotations produced specifically for CNeuroMod-THINGS, are assigned to each trial to perform representation analyses.
+Annotated trials are outputted as ``.tsv`` files per subject under ``sub-0*/beh``.

-The following image annotation files were downloaded from the [THINGS object concept and object image database](https://osf.io/jum2f/), and saved directly under ``cneuromod-things/THINGS/fmriprep/sourcedata/things/stimuli/annotations/THINGS+``:
+The following image annotation files were downloaded from the [THINGS object concept and object image database](https://osf.io/jum2f/), and saved directly under ``cneuromod-things/THINGS/fmriprep/sourcedata/things/stimuli/annotations/THINGSplus``:
 * ``THINGS/things_concepts.tsv``
 * ``THINGSplus/Metadata/Concept-specific/arousal_meanRatings.tsv``
 * ``THINGSplus/Metadata/Concept-specific/category53_wideFormat.tsv``